VathuBDV/RYV_Site/README.md

 This is a music streaming site which allows a user to upload a music file and stream it on the website.
 The user can create a personal account which will keep track of his uploaded files.
-This was my final project for Web Programing II course during the Winter 2022 semester.
+This was my final project for my Web Programing II course during the Winter semester of the year 2022.

 ## Node Modules used